 Brethren, we are the victims of an age which is apathetic in regard to a true relationship with God.
 Do you know of anybody who would in all honesty tell you that they would not care to eat a meal with and fellowship with Jesus Christ?
 Yet, He is reporting that in His own church, there are some who know that He is at the door and will not rouse themselves to go out and fellowship with Him.

 Let us finally turn here to Psalm 27.
-And you answer this question, "Was David in love with God?"
+You answer this question: "Was David in love with God?"
 Psalm 27 is that wonderful Psalm with the wonderful song, "The Lord is My Light."